 Located in the northern Green Mountains in Jeffersonville, Vermont, it is the mission of SPC to:

-- promote poetry as vital to our democracy and necessary to the enrichment of our cultural lives;
+- promote poetry as necessary to the enrichment of our cultural lives;

 - support poets in their work and create audiences for their poetry;

 - provide ways to share poetry throughout the community so that coming generations will develop appreciation and love of poetry.

 THE LATEST NEWS – July, 2014: